treblegni/portfolio-reimagined/README.md

 # Personal Website Project
 A simple website meant to showcase my skills, experience, and projects.
-The project structure is generated using a Vite predefined template.
+This project is created with Vite and is generated using a Vite predefined template.
 All designs and components are created by me unless otherwise credited.

-# Mock Up
+## Mock Up